 It was a matter of great pride to most operators that they built the equipment themselves.
+Above you can see a typical home made truck, this was a 'second hand' Dodge Pick-up that has had its wooden back removed and a new one built.
+A crane was then fitted and all the wiring completed before the vehicle was sprayed.
+The second image shows the finished vehicle on the M25, hours before that section was opened.
 This was not as strange as it seems today, because bear in mind that back in those days garages still used to fit exhaust and windscreens themselves.
 If you needed new brakes more often than not, the garage would remove the lining from the shoe and rivet new linings on!
 So it was fair to say that most recovery operators enjoyed working on their 'pride and joy', because they could enjoy the benefits of that work.

 As a result of their ingenuity many interesting designs where produced.
 These would then be copied and improved on by the guy down the road.
 Engines would often be 'beefed up' a very common trick in the seventies being to put a V6 petrol engine in place of the standard V4 in that extremely popular vehicle the Ford Transit.
 This was because someone worked out just by fitting a diesel transit front panel, you moved the radiator forward and made room for the bigger engine.